allocate-engineering/library-data-modeling-interview/README.md

    - Efficiently retrieve user's active checkouts
    - Find available copies (not currently checked out)
    - Determine if user has overdue books

-### Implementation Requirements

-- Use **src/data/Repository.cs** to access the database (a thin & basic wrapper about Dapper)
-- Implement proper error handling and validation
-- Return meaningful error messages for business rule violations

 ## Demonstration